- Sustainable Fisheries

 For questions about United States participation please contact us

-Belize, Democratic Peoples Republic of Korea, Ecuador, El Salvador, Indonesia, Mexico, Senegal, St. Kitts and Nevis, Panama, Thailand, Vietnam.
+Ecuador, El Salvador, Liberia, Mexico, Panama, Senegal, Thailand, Vietnam.

 The Commission's primary sub-bodies are the Scientific Committee, Technical and Compliance Committee, and Northern Committee.
 In addition to these permanent bodies the Commission also employs ad hoc working groups as required.
 Click here for an organizational chart.

-- 10th Regular Session of the Northern Committee, 1 September 2014 – Japan
+- 11th Regular Session of the Northern Committee: September, 2015 - Japan

-- 10th Regular Session of the Technical and Compliance Committee
+- 11th Regular Session of the Technical and Compliance Committee: September, 2015 -Federated States of Micronesia

 Decisions of the Commission